AndreaMav/es-theme-arcade-crt/README.md

 - Ports
 - Gb
 - Psp
+- Naomi

-Introduce a new Font Type
+Introduced a new Font Type

-Remove refuse and correct one link to older font
+Removed refuse and correct one link to older font